Remoted iOS Simulator (for Windows)

 Test and debug iOS apps entirely within Visual Studio Enterprise on Windows

 Download and Install

 Download the installer and install on your Windows computer.
 Visual Studio Enterprise with Xamarin should already be installed.

 Using a remote iOS Simulator requires Visual Studio a networked Mac with Xamarin installed.

 To use the remote iOS simulator:

-- Make sure Visual Studio has connected to your Mac at least once before starting the remoted iOS Simulator.
+- Make sure Visual Studio has connected to your Mac at least once before starting the remote iOS Simulator.

 - Ensure an iOS or tvOS app is the Startup Project and start debugging.

-You can disable the remoted iOS simulator from Tools > Options > Xamarin > iOS Settings by unchecking the box for Remote Simulator to Windows shown here:
+You can disable the remote iOS simulator from Tools > Options > Xamarin > iOS Settings by unchecking the box for Remote Simulator to Windows shown here:

 The iOS simulator will then open on the connected Mac computer.
 Check this option to turn the remote iOS simulator back on.

-The remoted iOS Simulator provides you with a way to test and debug iOS apps on the simulator entirely from Visual Studio on Windows.
+The remote iOS Simulator provides you with a way to test and debug iOS apps on the simulator entirely from Visual Studio on Windows.